swiftlang/swift-evolution/proposals/nnnn-string-validating-initializers.md

 When decoding a byte stream, obtaining the details of a validation failure would be useful in order to diagnose issues.
 We would like to provide this functionality, but the current input validation functionality is not well-suited for it.
 This is left as a future improvement.

+#### Add normalizing initializers, improve repairing initializers

+It is often desirable to normalize strings, but the standard library does not expose public API for doing so.
+Hypothetical normalizing initializers should have convenience initializers similar to the validating convenience initializers.
+Input-repairing initializers should also have convenience initializers.

 ## Acknowledgements

 Thanks to Michael Ilseman, Tina Liu and Quinn Quinn for discussions about input validation issues.